Carlin Tunnel Rehabilitation

 Rubbilizing and repaving added 8 inches to the roadway elevation and would not match grade with the bridges.
 Since the bridge repair included installation of new seismic isolators, the team strategized to raise the superstructure elevation 8-inches and redesigned the isolators to include the additional 8-inches.
 Between these two innovative processes, the rubbilization of existing pavement and the raising of multiple bridge deck structures, the NDOT and Q&D CMAR team saved the project in excess of $2,500,000.

 The team considered many other innovative options to save the project money.
 Examples include encapsulation of lead-based paint on the bridge girders, use of alternative bearing design, alternate mix designs, revised pour sequences, rail height adjustments, upgraded fixtures and more.
 Because the team included designers, owners, consultants and the construction manager at risk, each potential innovation could be evaluated on its merits, priced and overlaid with the schedule constraints.
 The result was a more informed team with a lean, focused decision-making process.

 “Your collective efforts exemplify that Q&D is committed to effective and innovative solutions by applying $3 million of savings to the Department and slicing a year from the project schedule.
-We faced tremendous challenges in regards to an agresssive constuction schedule, first-of-its-kind tunnel lighting system, and complex bridge construction.
-Through cooperation, good faith and communication the Q&D clearly demonstrated its ability to overcome obstacle and jointly solve problems.”
+We faced tremendous challenges in regards to an aggressive construction schedule, first-of-its-kind tunnel lighting system, and complex bridge construction.
+Through cooperation, good faith and communication the Q&D team clearly demonstrated its ability to overcome obstacles and jointly solve problems.”

 -Dale Keller, Senior Project Manager, NDOT